coinmetrics/coincrawler/README.md

 ### Supported cryptocurrencies

-Coincrawler supports Bitcoin, Bitcoin Cash, Litecoin, Dash, PIVX, Monero, Dogecoin, Decred, XEM, Ethereum, Ethereum Classic, ZCash, Vertcoin and, probably, many other currencies based on Bitcoin or Ethereum code.
+Coincrawler supports Bitcoin, Bitcoin Cash, Bitcoin Gold, Litecoin, Dash, PIVX, Monero, Dogecoin, Decred, NEM, Ethereum, Ethereum Classic, ZCash, Vertcoin, Verge, Digibyte and, probably, many other currencies based on Bitcoin or Ethereum code.

-Bitcoin, Bitcoin Cash, Litecoin, Dash, Dogecoin, PIVX, ZCash, Vertcoin and Ethereum Classic data is fetched from blockchains via RPC API.
+Data for all cryptocurrencies, except NEM and Decred, is fetched from blockchains via RPC API.

 Decred and XEM data is fetched from block explorers https://mainnet.decred.org and http://chain.nem.ninja respectively.

-Ethereum data can be fetched either from blockchain or https://etherchain.org.

-Monero data can be fetched either from blockchain or https://moneroexplorer.com.

 ### How to use